-Description: Students develop project design and management skills to extend and enhance competencies and skills in other CTS courses through contexts that are one of which must be at the intermediate level and be in the same occupational area as the project course.
+Level: Intermediate Prerequisite: None Description: Students develop project design and management skills to extend and enhance competencies and skills in other CTS courses through contexts that are personally relevant.
+Parameters: Intermediate project courses must connect with a minimum of two CTS courses, one of which must be at the intermediate level and be in the same occupational area as the project course.
 The other CTS course(s) can be at any level from any occupational area.
+Project courses cannot be connected to other project courses or practicum courses.
+All projects and/or performances, whether teacher- or student-led, must include a course outline or student proposal.